huntdatacenter/docs/docs/coordination/services-model.md

 ## Getting started

 Well aware of [Tesler's law](https://en.wikipedia.org/wiki/Law_of_conservation_of_complexity) we know that this may feel complex.
-[Contact us](/contact) if you plan to bundle your labs into a data space so we can guide you in the process.
+[Contact us](/contact) when you plan to bundle your labs into a data space so we can guide you in the process.

 ### Upgrade agreements